Skip to Content

 Experience the ultimate road trip to Milford Sound

-Above I mentioned seeing all the road to Milford Sound has to offer in a day (or two).
-Well, that brings me to my next thing to do and that’s to roll it all into one epic road trip!
+I previously mentioned that the best way to see the entire Milford Sound road is to take a full day or two to explore.
+Well, that brings me to my next best thing to do on the South Island and that’s to roll it all into one epic road trip!

 Where to stay in Fiordland National Park

-The most popular town to go for accommodations is in Te Anau which is right outside of the park.
+The most popular town to stay right outside of the park is Te Anau.
 You can sift through the different Te Auau hotels or pick from my personal recommendations.
 Te Anau Lakefront Backpackers isn’t only for solo travelers and backpackers.
 Apart from the shared dorms they also have affordable private rooms.
 This is a prime location for views of Fiordland, the lake, and being as close as you can get to town.

 Something a bit more modern is the Amber Court Motel, it is nothing flashy but will provide everything you need in a clean and spacious studio or one-bedroom apartment.
 It’s also close to all the best activities in Fiordland National Park.